chasestarr/scrabble-cheat/README.md

 ##Getting Started

-After you clone the repository, install `word-list` buy running
+After you clone the repository, install `word-list` by running

     npm install word-list